-On September 1, 2011, the Company issued 326,622.69 shares of Series A Convertible Preferred Stock for aggregate gross cash proceeds of \$2,449,670 (i.e., \$7.50 per preferred share), and issued related three-year warrants to purchase up to 24,497 shares of common stock at the exercise price of \$6.25 per share.
-The Company paid aggregate placement commissions, fees and non-accountable expenses of \$244,967 in connection with the sale of preferred stock.
-The Company offered and sold the preferred stock solely to accredited investors and, as a result, offered and sold these securities in reliance on the exemption available under Rule 506 and Sections 4(2) and 4(5) of the Securities Act of 1933.
+From September 1, 2011 through November 21, 2011, the Company issued 1,578,217.32 shares of Series A Convertible Preferred Stock for an aggregate of \$11,836,412 (i.e., \$7.50 per share), and issued related three-year warrants to purchase up to 118,364 shares of Company common stock at an exercise price of \$6.25 per share.
+Of this aggregate purchase price, \$3,262,782 was received in cash and the remaining \$8,573,630 was received upon surrender of earlier issued subsidiary secured notes (including principal and interest).
+The Company paid aggregate placement commissions, fees and non-accountable expenses of approximately \$1,183,641 in connection with the sale of the preferred stock.
+The Company offered and sold the preferred stock solely to accredited investors and, as a result, offered and sold these securities in reliance on the exemption available under Rule 506 and Section 4(5) of the Securities Act of 1933.